ZeyaTsu/image-to-ascii/README.md

-# image-to-ascii
-From JPG Image to ASCII Art
+# Image to Ascii Art
+* ONLY JPG IMAGES WORK!

+Put the image in the same place as the py file, run it.